KingScouter/ToolDevHelpers/README.md

 - `shortName`<br>
   A short abbreviation for the tool to quickly select it from the list
 - `name`<br>
-  The name of the tool (will be displayed in the list)
+  The name of the tool (will be displayed in the list and in the shell window title)
 - `useHttps`<br>
-  True if the tool uses secure HTTPS (false otherwise for HTTP)
+  True if the tool uses secure HTTPS (false or empty for HTTP) (optional)
 - `removeServerUrl`<br>
-  URL of the server where the tool is also deployed
+  URL of the server where the tool is also deployed (optional)
 - `port`<br>
-  Port of the tool
+  Port of the tool (optional)
 - `exePath`<br>
   Relative path to the file that starts up the app (e.g. an executable)
 - `additionalPages`<br>
-  List of additional pages that will be opened alongside the tool itself.
-You can use `#BASE#` as a placeholder, which will be replaced with the URL of the tool.
+  List of additional pages that will be opened alongside the tool itself (optional).
 This can be used to e.g. open a separate subpage for the API or an admin-panel.
+You can use one or more placeholders for various values:
+  - `#BASE#`: Will be replaced with the fully formed tool URL (e.g. `https://production.local:8080/`) as a placeholder, which will be replaced with the URL of the tool.
+  - `#BASE_HOST#`: Will be replaced with the hostname of the tool (depending on if opened locally or remotely)
+  - `#BASE_PORT#`: Will be replaced with the configured tool port

 ### Example config